Flash Pass Attraction

 Designer: Anton Schwarzkopf

-• Virtual reality returns to Shock Wave with a mixed-reality concept.
+Virtual reality returned to Shock Wave with a mixed-reality concept.

-When Shock Wave opened in 1978, it was coined by Six Flags as the first consecutive looping roller coaster in the world.
+When Shock Wave opened in 1978, it was coined by Six Flags as the tallest, longest, fastest double loop roller coaster in the world.

 Rehab for the Long Haul